abuzarmd-ML/MLOPS-pipeline/README.md

    run: `dvc metrics show` .
 It will give scores and param mapping

    run: `dvc metrics diff` .
 It will give difference of previous and current result

+## Add Test Cases for project

+1. Tox is a tool that creates virtual environments, and installs the configured dependencies for those environments, for the purpose of testing a Python package.

+   Install tox:
+    ```bash
+      pip install tox
+    ```
+2. create a directory where we will write test cases.

+    ```bash
+      mkdir tests
+      touch tests/conftest.py tests/test_config.py tests/__init__.py
+    ```
+3. Run Test cases as:

+    ```bash
+    pytest -v
+    ```

+## EDA on dataset

+1. I have written `notebooks/EDA.ipynb` to perform EDA on the dataset and generated `schema_in.json` .
+This schema contains the min and max value of all the column, which will help us defining the range of the column.

+## Add Web Structure
+1. I have created `prediction_service/` folder
+2. I have created `webapp/` folder to design a simple webpage using flask.
+3. I have written endpoint entry for webpage in `app.py` .
+4. Enter the values in the range shown in the form otherwise 404 status code is generated.
+5. I am not emphasizing on web development.
+Only added 1 webpage.

+## Creating CI-CD pipeline for github action.

+1. Create an action workflow for github at `.github/workflows/ci-cd.yaml`
+2. I have written all the steps in the yaml file for ci-cd
+3. push this file on the github
+4. Open Action tab in github repo, some action is getting performed automatically .
+That is continous integration of the code.

+## Deploy this workflow on Heroku or other server.
+1. I have deployed it on heroku.
+Due to monatery charges i have deleted the project from Heroku